prathamprabhu422-debug/prathamprabhu422-debug/README.md

 An AI-powered system designed to analyze DNA sequences and assist in identifying inherited diseases and genetic mutations.

-The system works with DNA sequences containing **A, T, G and C** and explores Deep Learning approaches for sequence analysis.
+The system works with DNA sequences containing A, T, G, and C and explores deep learning approaches for sequence analysis, prediction, and visualization.

 ### Project Stack